-Previously Lauren worked at the Center for American Progress in Washington, where her video “Oil and Ice: The Risks of Drilling in Alaska’s Arctic Ocean” was chosen to be part of four major film festivals across the country.
-She also works as a freelance multimedia journalist, and her work has appeared on the websites for National Geographic, Time magazine, The Washington Post, and the Special Olympics.
+Previously Lauren worked at the Center for American Progress in Washington, where her video “Oil and Ice: The Risks of Drilling in Alaska’s Arctic Ocean” was selected in four major film festivals across the country.
+She also worked as a freelance multimedia journalist for TIME magazine in New York.

-In 2009, Lauren graduated from the University of Miami with a bachelor’s degree in psychology and art, and she received her master’s in multimedia journalism the next year.
-As a graduate student, she worked with the Knight Center for International Journalism to direct, produce, and edit award-winning international stories that spanned four continents.
+Lauren graduated from the University of Miami with a BA in photography and psychology, and she subsequently received her MA in multimedia journalism.
+As a grad student, she worked with the Knight Center for International Journalism to direct, produce, and edit award-winning international stories that spanned four continents.
 She worked on stories about primary education in India, displaced migrants in the Dominican Republic, and dispelling stereotypes of the Eastern European Roma people.

 Her latest work can be viewed at: vimeo.com/lscmedia

 She is from Colombia and was raised in Miami – you can usually find her eating stone crab, with a bloody mary in hand and an ocean view.